DavidJKTofan/davidjktofan.me/content/post/cloudflare-data-localization/index.md

 * Maintaining the reliability and resiliency of Cloudflare's network

 This metadata does not contain the contents of customer traffic, and so they do not contain usernames, passwords, personal information, and other private details of customers' end-users.
 However, these logs may contain end-user IP addresses, which is considered personal data in the EU.

+* * *

+### Customer Metadata Boundary

+All of the traffic metadata that can identify a customer stays in the EU.

 #### Edge Log Delivery